darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 There are two ways of setting the target brightness for your control sample:

 1. if you know or expect an arbitrary lightness for the control sample (for example, a gray card, a color chart, a product or a logo of a specified brightness), you can set its L value directly, in CIE Lab 1976 space,
-2. if you simply want to match the development of your reference image, set the _spot mode_ to _measure_, then enable the color-picker (to the right of the _exposure_ slider) and draw a rectangle over your control sample.
+2. if you simply want to match the development of your reference image, set the _spot mode_ to _measure_, then enable the color picker (to the right of the _exposure_ slider) and draw a rectangle over your control sample.
 The _input_ column will then be updated with the lightness value of the control sample before the exposure correction, and the _target_ column will show the resulting lightness of the control sample after the current exposure setting is applied.

 If you reset the lightness value, the default value is 50% (middle-gray) -- this can be useful to quickly set the average exposure of any image.